DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "Farin, your opinion?"

-"...If you're meaning to ask for an explanation, we have someone more qualified for that role, I think."
+"...If you're meaning to ask for an explanation, I think we have someone more qualified for that role."

 The one who was in Farin's line of sight.